aditya9710/PaPL/README.md

 The Android application version is available on [github.com/Antho1426/papl-app](url) for use with the CreroBot.
 This repository contains the desktop version of the application.
 To use the application with Thymio, the user will have to install the [Thymio Suite](https://www.thymio.org/program/) software.
-Similarly for ScratchJr, the software can be found at ([https://jfo8000.github.io/ScratchJr-Desktop/](url)).
-The Jupyter Notedbook authored by Noé and Julien is also added to this repository.
+Similarly, install [ScratchJr](https://jfo8000.github.io/ScratchJr-Desktop/) software to use its module in the application.
+The Jupyter Notedbook authored by Noé and Julien has also been added to this repository.

 Publications linked to the project are as follows:
 • Accessible Maker-based Approaches to Educational Robotics in Distance Learning; IEEE Access Journal, 2021 ([doi.org/10.1109/ACCESS.2021.3094158](url)).